CheckmarxDev/ast-analytics-documentation/metrics/scan/scanCreated.md

 ## Views
 - Scans Created  By Origin
 - Scans Created  By Source
-- Scans Created  By Engine
+- Scans Created  By Scanners
-- Scans Created  By EngineGroup
+- Scans Created  By Scanner groups
 - Total Scans